SuzanAlbedween/back-end-Virtual-Machine-Management/README.md

 To make things simple let's define that the system can create max 3 virtual machines in single request and we create VM from predefined template.
 System Requirements,
 We shell describe our requirements in an incremental fashion using the notion of steps.

+The  system  allows users to manage multiple virtual machines for the user, and also allows IT departments to manage automatic creation, deletion and expansion of machines according to the engineer's request and resource availability.
 ________________________________________________________________________________________________

 Technologies utilized included